eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ##### 6.6.3.3 Wallet Unit allows User to verify that Relying Party does not request more attributes than it registered

 During registration, the Relying Party registered which attributes it intends to request from Wallet Units.
+If the registration certificate had been issued for this Relying Party,
-The Registrar listed these attributes in a Relying Party registration certificate and sent it to the Relying Party, which distributes it to all of its Relying Party Instances.
++ the Registrar listed these attributes in this certificate and sent it to the Relying Party,
++ the Relying Party may distribute it to all of its Relying Party Instances,
++ the Relying Party Instance may send this registration certificate to the Wallet Unit in each presentation request.

-During a transaction, a Relying Party Instance sends this registration certificate to the Wallet Unit in the presentation request.
-The Wallet Unit displays the contents of the registration certificate to the User when asking the User for approval, see
+During a transaction, the Wallet Unit offers to the User an option to perform verification of the Relying Party registration information.
+If the User choses to do so, the Wallet Unit displays the contents of the registration certificate to the User when asking the User for approval, see
 [Section 6.6.3.5](#6635-wallet-unit-obtains-user-approval-for-presenting-selected-attributes),